 Today, I’m writing about some prompts that were given to chronic illness bloggers at A Chronic Voice‘s monthly chronic illness link-up party.
 Thank you, Sheryl!

 I’d like to start by observing my last post which was about receiving my Ankylosing Spondylitis diagnosis over a decade ago.
 I celebrated that milestone with a new article called Ankylosing Spondylitis – 10 Years After Diagnosis.
-Today I’m moving forward with Sheryl’s writing prompts and acknowledging that what happened to me last year almost destroyed me.

 If not for my decision to take a break and then go back into the system to find a new rheumatologist in October, I’m not sure where I’d be right now.
 I’d likely be worse than I was last year.